mxr/manager-for-ynab/manager_for_ynab/reconciler/README.md

 options:
   -h, --help            show this help message and exit --mode {single,batch,interactive-batch}
-                        Reconciliation mode. `single` uses --account-
-                        like/--target. `batch` uses --account-target-pairs.
-                        `interactive-batch` uses --account-likes and prompts
+                        Reconciliation mode. `single` uses --account-like/--target. `batch` uses --account-target-pairs. `interactive-batch` uses --account-likes and prompts for targets.
-                        for targets.
   --account-like ACCOUNT_LIKE
-                        SQL LIKE pattern to match account name (must match exactly one account) --account-likes ACCOUNT_LIKES [ACCOUNT_LIKES ...]
+                        SQL LIKE pattern to match account name (must match exactly one account) --target TARGET       Target balance to match towards for reconciliation --account-target-pairs ACCOUNT_TARGET_PAIRS [ACCOUNT_TARGET_PAIRS ...]
+                        Batch mode only.
+Account pattern/target pairs in `ACCOUNT_LIKE=TARGET` format (example: `Checking=500.30`).
+  --account-likes ACCOUNT_LIKES [ACCOUNT_LIKES ...]
                         Interactive batch mode only.
 Space-separated SQL LIKE patterns to match account names before prompting for target balances.
-  --target TARGET       Target balance to match towards for reconciliation --account-target-pairs ACCOUNT_TARGET_PAIRS [ACCOUNT_TARGET_PAIRS ...]
-                        Batch mode only.
-Account pattern/target pairs in `ACCOUNT_LIKE=TARGET` format (example:
-                        `Checking%=500.30`).
   --for-real            Whether to actually perform the reconciliation.
-If
-                        unset, this tool only prints the transactions that would be reconciled.
+If unset, this tool only prints
+                        the transactions that would be reconciled.
   --sqlite-export-for-ynab-db SQLITE_EXPORT_FOR_YNAB_DB
-                        Path to sqlite-export-for-ynab SQLite DB file
-                        (respects sqlite-export-for-ynab configuration; if
-                        unset, will be $HOME/.local/share/sqlite-export-for-
+                        Path to sqlite-export-for-ynab SQLite DB file (respects sqlite-export-for-ynab configuration; if unset, will be
-                        ynab/db.sqlite)
+                        $HOME$/.local/share/sqlite-export-for-ynab/db.sqlite)
   --sqlite-export-for-ynab-full-refresh
                         Whether to **DROP ALL TABLES** and fetch all plan data again.
 If unset, this tool only does an incremental refresh
 ```